 Save your changes, and exit the BIOS.

-If third-party apps are interfering with Steam, restarting the computer without these running should fix the issue.
+If third-party apps interfere with Steam, restarting the computer without these running should fix the issue.
 When you do a clean boot, it reboots the computer with only the necessary Microsoft apps running.
-Any software that changes the system, disk or network activity can interfere with Steam.
+Any third party software that changes the operating system itself, disk, or network activity can interfere with Steam, especially for Steam users.

-These programs and services run in the background such as ad-blockers, web-optimizers, system cleaners, proxies, performance boosters, among other things.
+These programs and services run in the background, such as ad-blockers, web-optimizers, system cleaners, proxies, and performance boosters, among other things.

-Log as an administrator.
-Once you have logged in, press the [R] key and the [Windows] key together.
+Log in as an administrator.
+Once logged in, press the [R] and the [Windows] keys together.
 Type “msconfig” in it without quotation marks, and click “OK.”

 In the System Configuration window, click the “Services” tab.
-Make sure that “Hide all Microsoft services” has a checkmark next to it.
+Ensure that “Hide all Microsoft services” has a checkmark next to it.
 Click the button to “Disable all.”

 Now, click the “Startup” tab in the System Configuration window.
 Then click “Open Task Manager.”

 When the Task Manager opens, click the “Startup” tab if it isn’t already open.
-Select each item you find there and click the button to “Disable” it if it isn’t already disabled.
+Select each item you find and click the button to “Disable” it if it isn’t already disabled.
 When you are finished, close the Task Manager.
 Remember to select Steam and any Steam-related processes to ensure they do not interfere during the clean boot.

-If you manually created a system restore point before Steam stopped launching, you simply can restore your system to that point.
-Although some of your information might be lost, this method allows you to fix the issue by reverting to a point before it became a problem.
+If you manually created a system restore point before Steam stopped launching, you can restore your system to that point.
+Although some of your information might be lost, this method allows you to fix the issue by reverting to a system restore point before the Steam Client starts having problems.
 You can find out how to turn the System Restore feature on and create a restore point here.

-As mentioned in previous steps, press the [X] and [Windows] keys at the same time.
+As previously mentioned, simultaneously press the [X] and [Windows] keys.
 Choose “Settings” from the menu that appears.

 Now, select “Update & Security.”
 In the Update & Security window, click on “Recovery” on the left.
 You should see “Advanced Startup” on the right.
 Click the “Restart now” button found underneath that.

-When Windows restarts, you will see the “Choose an Option” menu.
+You will see the “Choose an Option” menu when Windows restarts.
 Select “Troubleshoot.”

 Pick “Advanced Options.”